Does car insurance cover repairs for your vehicle?

 Does full coverage insurance cover car repairs?

-Yes, full coverage insurance may cover car repairs if the issue is caused by collision or other covered events, such as fire or theft.
-However, a full coverage policy does not cover normal wear and tear, or mechanical breakdowns.
+Yes, full coverage insurance may cover car repairs if the issue is caused by a collision or other covered events, such as fire or theft.
+However, a full coverage policy does not cover normal wear and tear or mechanical breakdowns.

 Can I claim insurance for car scratches?

-Yes, you can file an insurance claim for car scratches if it is caused by a covered peril like vandalism or car accidents.
+Yes, you can file an insurance claim for car scratches if they are caused by a covered peril, such as vandalism or car accidents.
 However, if the scratch is small and is the only issue with the car, it may not be worth filing a claim.

 Do I have to repair my car with an insurance check?